Connecting JWST discovered N/O-enhanced galaxies to globular clusters: Evidence from chemical imprints: Discussion

 \subsubsection{Connection to nuclear star clusters}

 Given the possible mass-N/O relation in \somename, one immediate question is whether the relation is physically expected.
 As we mentioned in Section~\ref{subsec:helium}, the fraction of galaxies hosting NSCs at $z\sim 0$ drops with stellar masses at $M_\star>10^9~M_\odot$ \citep{Neumayer_nsc_2020}, but it is nontrivial to trace it back to their progenitors, presumably the \somename except for the most massive ones that would involve into galaxies with $M_\star>10^9~M_\odot$.
-In this case, taking GS\_3073 as an example, its extreme N/O appears to contradict the expected low efficiency of NSC formation and growth, if one believes that the NSC is the key to driving the nitrogen enhancement in this scenario.
-In Figure~\ref{fig:no_nsc}, we extract N/O and O/H of MW stars that are classified as NSCs of previous dwarf galaxies by \citet{Pfeffer_nsc_2021,McKenzie_nsc_2022}. {Although the overall distribution of NSC stars is broadly similar to that of general GC stars shown in Figure~\ref{fig:no_com}, they exhibit subtly but systematically different abundance patterns and are more strongly concentrated towards lower metallicities, with a clear paucity of stars at the metal-rich end.} We do caution about the number statistics here as the data only come from four NSCs (i.e., NGC 5139, NGC 6273, NGC 6656, and NGC 1851) and the number of stars is dominated by one single NSC, NGC 5139.
-As a result, whether the mass scaling relation of NSC should drive the N/O-$M_\star$ relation is unclear.
+In this case, taking GS\_3073 as an example, its extreme N/O appears to contradict the expected low efficiency of NSC formation and growth, if one believes that the NSC is the key to driving the nitrogen enhancement in this scenario. \realredtxt{However, as recently suggested by \citet{dantona_2025}, the nitrogen enhancement in GS\_3073 could represent a snapshot during the evolution of a specific NSC, NGC 5139.}

+In Figure~\ref{fig:no_nsc}, we extract N/O and O/H of MW stars that are classified as NSCs of previous dwarf galaxies by \citet{Pfeffer_nsc_2021,McKenzie_nsc_2022}. \redtxt{Since, in the APOGEE sample, 80\% of the NSC stars come from a single NSC, NGC 5139, our comparison is essentially made between this NSC and \somename.
+We plot the stars in NGC 5139 as colored contours and the remaining NSC stars (from NGC 6273, NGC 6656, and NGC 1851) as scatter points.} {Although the overall distribution of \redtxt{stars in NGC 5139 (and other NSC stars)} is broadly similar to that of general GC stars shown in Figure~\ref{fig:no_com}, they exhibit subtly but systematically different abundance patterns and are more strongly concentrated towards lower metallicities, with a clear paucity of stars at the metal-rich end.} \redtxt{Since the statistics are dominated by NGC 5139}, whether the mass scaling relation of NSC should drive the N/O-$M_\star$ relation is unclear.

 {Regardless of any scaling relations associated with NSC formation, do we see direct evidence of such formation pathways in \somename?
 As shown in Figure~\ref{fig:no_nsc}, stars in NSCs\,—\,primarily from NGC 5139\,—\,exhibit systematically lower O/H, higher N/O, elevated C/O, and lower Fe/O relative to the general population of GC stars.
 These patterns have been reported in high-resolution spectroscopic studies of chemically complex clusters long suspected to be remnant NSCs \citep[e.g.,][]{Smith2000,Yong2009,Marino2011,Marino2012,Yong2015}.
 In these systems, carbon enhancement is found to correlate with $s$-process element enrichment, which is a signature of pollution by low-mass AGB stars.
 Because AGB winds are slow ($\leq25$ km s$^{-1}$) compared to energetic SN II ejecta, they can be retained within the cluster's potential well and later recycled into subsequent stellar generations.
 However, the characteristic lifetimes of these low-mass polluters ($M < 3~M_\odot$) are $\sim$300 Myr, requiring an extended star formation period that is only feasible in the deep potentials of NSCs.}